Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Analysis results

-The combined $\pz$ spectra are shown in Fig.~\ref{fig:pz_7TeV}.
-The $\pz$ spectra predicted by various hadronic interaction models are also shown in Fig.~\ref{fig:pz_7TeV}.
-The same conclusions for the comparisons are obtained as those found for Fig.~\ref{fig:pt_7TeV}.
-There is again an overall agreement between LHCf data and the \textsc{qgsjet} prediction, especially for $0.0<\pt<\gev{0.2}$. \textsc{epos} is compatible with LHCf data for $\pz<\tev{2}$, while showing a shallow slope for $\pz>\tev{2}$ in all $\pt$ regions.
-The predictions by \textsc{dpmjet} and \textsc{pythia} agree with LHCf data at $\pt<\gev{0.2}$ and $\pz<\tev{1.6}$, while showing a harder regime at the higher $\pz$ regions. \textsc{sibyll} predicts a smaller amount of $\pizero$s at $\pt<0.2$ and becomes similar with \textsc{dpmjet} and \textsc{pythia} with increasing $\pt$.
+The LHCf $\pz$ distributions are shown in Fig.~\ref{fig:pz_7TeV}.
+The $\pz$ distributions predicted by various hadronic interaction models are also shown in Fig.~\ref{fig:pz_7TeV}.
+Figure~\ref{fig:pz_7TeV_r} presents the ratios of $\pz$ distributions predicted by the hadronic interaction models to the LHCf $\pz$ distributions.
+Shaded areas have been taken from the statistical and systematic uncertainties.
+The same conclusions for the comparisons are obtained as those found for Fig.~\ref{fig:pt_7TeV} and \ref{fig:pt_7TeV_r}.
+There is again an overall agreement between LHCf data and the \textsc{qgsjet} prediction, especially for $0.0<\pt<\gev{0.2}$.
+The \textsc{epos} prediction is compatible with LHCf data for $\pt<\tev{2}$, while showing a hard slope for $\pt>\tev{2}$ in all $\pt$ regions.
+The predictions by \textsc{dpmjet} and \textsc{pythia} agree with LHCf data for $\pt<\gev{0.2}$ and $\pz<\tev{1.6}$, while showing a harder distribution for the higher $\pz$ regions. \textsc{sibyll} predicts a smaller production of $\pizero$s for $\pt<\gev{0.2}$ and becomes similar with \textsc{dpmjet} and \textsc{pythia} with increasing $\pt$.